-The calmer most riders don’t know about
+The horse calmer most riders don’t know about

 “The enteric nervous system uses more than 30 neurotransmitters, just like the brain, and in fact 95 percent of the body’s serotonin is found in the bowels”.
-Michael Gershon, chairman of the Department of Anatomy and Cell Biology at New York–Presbyterian Hospital/Columbia University Medical Center
+Professor Michael Gershon, chairman of the Department of Anatomy and Cell Biology at New York–Presbyterian Hospital/Columbia University Medical Center

-Shift the balance
+Shift the balance towards calming

 The orthosympathethic branch is the fight or flight system, the parasympathetic branch is the rest and digest system (which includes healing and regeneration).
 To see your horse calmer you’d want the PSNS switched on and the OSNS switched off, this is what free divers are experts at doing, they consciously manoeuvre their ANS into hibernation.
 That just goes to show how pliable and effective this system is!